noahfrederick/vim-hemisu/readme.md

 Change Log
 ----------

+- Version 3.1 (2011-12-12)
+	- Improved highlights for JavaScript syntax mode
+	- Switched the backgrounds of the normal and selected states of tabs so that appearance of selected tab is more intuitive and obvious
+	- Spelling was invisible since cterm doesn't support undercurl.
+Duh.
+	  This adds corresponding background colors (faint variants) to cterm.
 - Version 3.0 (2011-12-03)
 	- Refined color palette: reduced chroma of certain accent colors; improved contrast
 	- Made Todo style more obvious